salrashid123/k8s_webhook_helloworld/README.md

 ## Appendix

-The following section is optional and details how you can override the certificates to create your own CA and populae the server's certificate with a CN and SAN of your choosing:
+The following section is optional and details how you can override the certificates to create your own CA and populate the server's certificate with a CN and SAN of your choosing:

 ### Create webhook server certificates